tokenly/bitcoin-payer/README.md

-The BitcoinPayer component for UTipdMe.
+The BitcoinPayer component for Tokenly.